Boost Mobile vs Amaysim

 While download speeds should be pretty similar on both networks, coverage will be a more important factor to consider, and one which requires a bit of research.
 Before signing up to either service, make sure to look at coverage maps provided by both companies and be sure coverage reaches the places where you live and work.

 One of the key selling points for both Boost and Amaysim is that both offer an ‘Unlimited’ plan, offer unlimited calls and SMS plus a hunk of data each month.
-While Amaysim is a little more expensive, it offers much more bang for your buck each month with twice as much data available.
+Amaysim is a little more expensive, but offers much more bang for your buck with over twice as much data available per month.

 For customers looking to spend less on their mobile plans, Amaysim offers an As-You-Go option, as well as the Amaysim ‘Flexi’ plan for